 The PEX program is an adrenaline sampler if we may be so bold.
 PEX was designed by teenagers, for teenagers.
-Participants rotate through a series of programs such as canoeing, tubing, rifle, shotgun, airsoft/paintball, tomahawk, climbing, fishing, cooking, and pool partying!
-There will be off-site experiences such as fishing head-boat trip in the Chesapeake Bay, a casual stroll through either colonial Williamsburg, Jamestown or Yorktown, a high COPE experience, and tubing on the James River; all topped off by an end of the week trip to Ocean Breeze Waterpark.
+Participants rotate through a series of programs such as canoeing, tubing, rifle, shotgun, tomahawk, climbing, fishing, and pool partying!
+There will be off-site experiences such as fishing head-boat trip in the Chesapeake Bay, an informative stroll through either colonial Williamsburg, Jamestown or Yorktown, a high COPE experience, and tubing on the James River; all topped off by a trip to Busch Gardens.
 Participants must be at least 14 years old and pass a BSA Swim Test.